-Then you can adjust the voltage during charging and discharging so that the curve fits your own batteries with ac=x.y and ad=x.y.
-And finally, all batteries have an internal resistance that affects how they handle different currents.
-Basically, it is the size of the battery bank that controls this (bs=n), but then you can adjust this with a standardized basic resistance, br=x.y, and how this is affected by the size of the current, bv=x.y.
+All batteries have an internal resistance that affects how they handle different currents.
+Basically, it is the size of the battery bank that controls this (bs=n), but then you can adjust this normalized basic resistance with, br= (high br= gives a higher estimate when the battery is loaded), and how this resistance is affected by the size of the current, bv= (high bv= gives lower estimate when the battery is loaded).
+The background to this is that the voltage on the battery drops more when the load increases from 1 A to 10 A, than when it increases from 11 A to 20 A.

-This is not necessary to change at all, so far it only affects when the LED starts to warn of low charge level, and the basic setting is good enough for that.
+This is not necessary to change at all, so far it only affects when the LED starts to warn of low charge level, and the basic setting is usually good enough for that.